githubteacher/intro-github-am/mmanfred-danbury.md

 ### Restaurants
 * TK's has the best wings
 * Hoodoo's for bbq brisket
+* Bagel Man for all your breakfast needs

 ### Local Attractions
  * Nature Hikes :mount_fuji: